microsoft/ignite25-LAB534-build-real-time-analytics-with-cosmos-db-in-microsoft-fabric/lab/instructions/exercise-4.md

 FROM dbo.FactSales;
 ```

-1. Select **Run** to execute the query and create the views in the warehouse.
+1. Highlight each command one at a time and select **Run** to execute each command and create the views in the warehouse.

   ![Screenshot showing creating dimensional views in data warehouse](media/create-dimensional-views.png)